 The iPhone 7 and iPhone 7 Plus are now the face of Apple’s iPhone line.
 The two devices feature some notable changes from 2015’s models including improved designs, cameras, and performance.
 They also come with a new home button.

 Apple’s new iPhone models are solid replacements for the iPhone 6s and iPhone 6s Plus but they aren’t perfect. iPhone 7 and iPhone 7 Plus owners are running into trouble and we expect new iPhone 7 problems to emerge in the months to come.

-As we’ve noted, iPhone 7 and iPhone 7 Plus users are reporting a number of different problems with the new devices.
-Some, like battery life woes, always seem to popup after an iPhone launch.
+As we’ve noted, iPhone 7 and iPhone 7 Plus users are reporting a number of different problems with the two devices.
+Some, like battery life woes, are common.
 Others, like a “No Service” bug, are a little more unusual.